gjanco/mezmo-dd-marketplace/rapdev_snmp_trap_logs/README.md

   know the `ccvpEventText` field contains data you want as a log message, add that to the message remapper.
 Logs not containing that field will not be affected, and multiple remapped fields can be added over time.

+## Uninstallation

+- Stop the LogStash service through your service provider.
+- On the host machine, run `rm -rf /opt/logstash`.

+For any questions or problems, view our Support section for ways to get in touch.

 ## Support
 For support or feature requests, contact RapDev.io through the following channels: